Brand Intelligence

 What is Brand Intelligence?

-Brand Intelligence is a type of threat intelligence that focuses on monitoring and analyzing online activities and mentions related to a brand.
+Brand Intelligence is a subset of threat intelligence.
+It monitors and analyzes online activities and mentions related to a brand.

-This can include everything from tracking fake accounts and identifying unauthorized use of brand assets to detecting potential threats like active phishing scams or domain spoofing.
+This includes things like tracking fake accounts and unauthorized use of brand assets.
+It also includes detecting threats like phishing scams and domain spoofing.

 By leveraging brand intelligence, businesses can proactively prevent attacks before they happen.